 State Reference Document Commission's Observation/ STU's Submission such as court cases/forest clearance.
 Delay is also being experienced in some of the projects due to slow progress by the Turnkey Contractors.
 Review meetings at headquarters and at field level are being conducted to sort out the issues and expedite the work.
 8 Telangana Tariff Order for TSTransco for FY 2019-20 to 2023-24 The projects are generally delayed due to RoW problems, land acquisition and court cases.
 The details of delayed projects for the 3 rd Control Period have been submitted.
 There has been no cost escalation for the completed projects/schemes as all the works executed as per the purchase order rates.
 The 400 kV Jangaon S/s and connected 400 kV lines were planned to be commissioned during FY 2018-19, but they were delayed due to frequent hampering of works at Jangaon S/s by encroachers and local public and severe RoW issues in erection of towers and stringing of lines.
 However, after resolving the land issue at Jangaon S/s and RoW issues in erection of towers and stringing of lines, 400/220 kV Jangaon S/s and 400 kV Jangaon- Tippapur QMDC line were commissioned on 14.05.2019, 400 kV Jangaon- Julurupadu QMDC line was commissioned on 26.06.2019.
-9 Uttarakhand Tariff Order for PTCUL for FY2020- 21 After detailed analysis of the reasons submitted by PTCUL for time overrun, the Commission is of the view that for some of the projects, the reasons for delay are solely attributable to the Petitioner, while for some of the projects, the reasons are a mix of both.
+9 Uttarakhand Tariff Order for PTCUL for FY2020- 21 Irrigation &amp; CAD Department.
+After detailed analysis of the reasons submitted by PTCUL for time overrun, the Commission is of the view that for some of the projects, the reasons for delay are solely attributable to the Petitioner, while for some of the projects, the reasons for delay are beyond the control of the Petitioner and for some of the projects, the reasons are a mix of both.
 For the projects for which the reasons for delay are solely attributable to the Petitioner, the Commission has not allowed any excess IDC pertaining to time overrun.
-The Petitioner submitted that there has been a delay in completion of work on account of reasons mentioned below: Delay of 2 year 5 months in design and engineering work of S/s by the firm; Delay of more than 2 years 7 months in civil work, i.e. earth filling, cable trench, internal road and control room by the firm; Delay due to selection of suitable type of foundation; Delay due to unprecedented rain during monsoon.
-The Commission has gone through Form 9.5 submitted by the Petitioner for the said project.
-The Commission observed that in case of supply, the actual executed completion cost is Rs.
-3.92 Crore against the contract value
+The Petitioner submitted that there has been a delay in completion of work on account of reasons mentioned below: Delay of 2 year 5 months in design and engineering work of S/s by the firm; Delay of more than 2 years 7 months in civil work, i.e. earth filling, cable trench, internal road and control room by the firm; Delay due to extension of scope of work; Delay due to unprecedented rain during monsoon.